Resources

 What do you study in law school?

-Inside Law School – provides an overview of law school curriculum, as well as extracurricular opportunities to supplement your learning
+Inside Law School – This resource provides an overview of law school curricula and details extracurricular opportunities that can enhance your learning experience.

 Search for Law Schools

-- Law School Transparency– Resources with various tools, information, and data that pre-law students can utilize to help make decisions during the law school application and decision-making process
+- Law School Transparency– This site offers a range of tools, information, and data to assist pre-law students in making decisions throughout the law school application and decision-making process.

-- National Association for Law Placement – Another tool to research law schools based on different criteria important to you
+- National Association for Law Placement – Another resource for researching law schools based on various criteria that matter most to you.

-- Law School Features to Evaluate – describes factors you can consider when determining which school best fits your academic and professional goals
+- Law School Features to Evaluate – This site outlined factors to consider when determining which law school best fits your academic and professional goals.

-- LSAC Official Law School Guide – a directory of information about law school curricula, clinical opportunities, and more.
-Includes a feature to project odds of admssion based on your GPA and LSAT score
+- LSAC Official Law School Guide – A directory providing information about law school curricula, clinical opportunities, and more.
+It includes a tool to project your odds of admission based on your GPA and LSAT score.

-- ABA Required Disclosures – also called 509 Reports, a directory of statistics regarding admissions, cost, diversity, financial aid, and bar passage rates organized by law school
+- ABA Required Disclosures – Also called 509 Reports, this directory features statistics regarding admissions, cost, diversity, financial aid, and bar passage rates organized by law school.

-- ABA Employment Summary Report – a reference that describes employment statistics for law school graduates.
-Includes information on the sectors of the legal field in which graduates are working, and whether their employment is full-time vs. part-time, and long-term vs. short-term
+- ABA Employment Summary Report – A reference that offers employment statistics for law school graduates, including details about the sectors of the legal field in which graduates are employed, as well as whether their employment is full-time or part-time, and long-term or short-term.

 LSAT Study Resources

-Because the LSAT tests you on ways of thinking rather than on content knowledge, it is not something you can cram for.
-Developing the logical and analytical skills needed for the LSAT requires ongoing practice, and there are a variety of ways to develop the skills needed for success on the LSAT.
+The LSAT assesses your thinking abilities rather than content knowledge, which means it is not something you can cram for.
+Developing the logical and analytical skills needed for the LSAT requires ongoing practice.
+There are a variety of ways to develop the skills needed for success on the LSAT.

-*We do not endorse specific LSAT study resources.
-These are popular options that other law school candidates have used.
-Some of these resources are free while other may have fees associated with it.
+*Note: We do not endorse specific LSAT study resources.
+The options listed below are popular among law school candidates.
+Some resources are free, while others may have associated fees.
 Please contact the programs directly to ask about specific costs or funding assistance.

 Online Resources